Hard thresholding hyperinterpolation over general regions: Introduction

-Hyperinterpolation can be considered as a reasonable detour to continuous Fourier-like projection.
-It requires only the availability of a positive weight quadrature rule that integrates polynomial of degree $2L$ exactly \cite{Sloan1995PolynomialIA}.
-Thus, the concerned function is required to be sampled on a well-chosen finite set to satisfy the property of the quadrature formula.
+Hyperinterpolation is a powerful tool in high-dimensional approximation \cite{dai2006hyperinterpolation,LeGia2001uniform,lin2021distributed,reimer2003multivariate,Wade2013hyperinterpolation,Wang2017needlet}.
+It requires only the availability of a positive weight quadrature rule that exactly integrates polynomial of degree $2n$ \cite{sloan1995hyperinterpolation}.
+This means the function of interest must be sampled on a carefully selected finite set to meet the requirements of the quadrature formula.
 In most applications, functions are often given by sampled data.
-It can be seen that hyperinterpolation is an effective approach to approximate functions from observed data.
-However, the modern era of high-throughput data collection creates data with noise in abundance.
-To recovery function with noisy data, An and Wu \cite{an2021lasso} recently develop Lasso hyperinterpolation which proceeds all hyperinterpolation coefficients by a soft thresholding operator.
-Although Lasso hyperinterpolation inherits neither the projection property nor basis invariance of hyperinterpolation, it provides an efficient way for basis selection and denoising, thereby achieving a stable sparse solution \cite{an2021lasso}.
-Indeed, Lasso hyperinterpolation is the solution to a $\ell_1$-regularized least squares problem as the convex relaxation of $\ell_0$-minimization.
-As is known to all, a $\ell_0$-regularized least squares problem is NP-Hard to be solved \cite{bruckstein2009sparse}.
-However, due to the orthonormality, we show that HTH is a close solution to a $\ell_0$-regularized least squares problem (see Theorem \ref{thm:ExactSolution}) under the same condition of hyperinterpolation.
-Indeed, HTH is a constructive approximation scheme.
+However, the modern era of high-throughput data collection creates data with abundant noise.
+To recover functions from noisy data, An and Wu developed Lasso hyperinterpolation \cite{an2021lasso}, which uses a soft thresholding operator to process all hyperinterpolation coefficients.
+Although Lasso hyperinterpolation does not retain the projection property or basis invariance of classical hyperinterpolation, it offers an efficient method for basis selection and denoising, leading to a sparse solution.
+Lasso hyperinterpolation \cite{an2021lasso} is the solution to an $\ell_1$-regularized weighted discrete least squares problem, which can be regarded as a convex relaxation of an $\ell_0$-regularized problem \cite{Foucart2013compressing}.
+As is known to all, an $\ell_0$-regularized weighted discrete least squares problem is NP-Hard to be solved \cite{bruckstein2009sparse}.
+However, we indicate that hard thresholding hyperinterpolation uniquely solves, in closed form, an $\ell_0$-regularized weighted discrete least squares problem (see Theorem \ref{thm:ExactSolution}) under the same conditions of hyperinterpolation.

-We develop a rigorous analysis of approximation properties of HTH and provide error analysis.
-As a variant of hyperinterpolation, the $L_2$ norm of HTH operator is also bounded independently of the polynomial degree $L$.
-However, HTH does not possess the convergence property of hyperinterpolation as $L\rightarrow\infty$.
-It is shown that in the absence of noise, the $L_2$ error of HTH for any nonzero continuous function converges to a nonzero term, which depends on the best approximation of the function, whereas such an error of hyperinterpolation converges to zero.
-However, in the presence of noise, HTH keeps the newly introduced error term caused by noise as that in hyperinterpolation.
-Error bounds are also obtained when the function is blessed with additional smoothness.